Oritavancin: Mechanism

 The 4'-chlorobiphenylmethyl group disrupts the cell membrane of Gram-positive bacteria.

 It also acts by inhibition of transglycosylation and inhibition of transpeptidation.

 Synergism

 Several antibiotics have been tested as partner drugs of oritavancin.
-Among these "companions" drugs, fosfomycin displayed (in vitro and in vivo) synergistic activity when administered together with oritavancin against VRE strains (both vanA and vanB).
+Among these "companions" drugs, fosfomycin displayed (in vitro and in vivo) synergistic activity when administered together with oritavancin against VRE strains (both vanA and vanB), including biofilm-producing isolates.
+This synergistic action has also been proposed for the prevention of vascular graft infections by impregnating prostheses with a combination of oritavancin and fosfomycin.